Polyamorous and Open Relationships

 — Hope Flores, Licensed Marriage & Family Therapist in Claremont, CA

-I come with a deep understanding and knowledge of what it is to be polyamorous/ENM and the unique challenges that can come with this relationship structure.
+I come with expert knowledge of what it is to be polyamorous/ENM and the unique challenges that can come with this relationship structure.
 Whether you need assistance processing through broken boundaries, dismantling couple’s privilege, or letting go of the relationship escalator, I’m here to help.
-I have lead support groups and guided folks through the tender process of discovering ENM for themselves and the complexities that come with.
+I have lead support groups and guided folks through the tender process of discovering ENM for themselves as well as completed trainings and clinical articles about treating polyamorous folks.

 — Kate Manser, Licensed Professional Counselor in Philadelphia, PA